Haukur Halldórsson: As an Artist

-His first art exhibition was in Gallery Djúpið in Reykjavík in 1978 with Einar Þorsteinn Ásgeirsson.
-His first solo exhibition was in Reykjavík in 1980 in Gallery Torg run by the composer Jóhann G. Jóhannson.
-Since then he has made numerous exhibitions in Europe, China and the United States.
-Allthough his main medium is drawing and illustrations, he works in, and explores various mediums such as painting, sculpture, and jewel making.

-Halldorsson's main subject matter revolves around themes of folklore of his home country Iceland, the Brothers Grimm, Celtic mythology and Nordic mythology.
-He has created numerous drawings and illustrations on the subjects.
-Halldórsson has travelled widely to research art, to China, various countries in Europe, and the United States.
-In New Mexico he encountered Navajo Indians, and observed the art of sand-casting, which he later applied in his own art practice.
+Halldorsson's main subject matter revolved around themes of folklore of his home country Iceland, the Brothers Grimm, Celtic mythology and Nordic mythology.
+He created numerous drawings and illustrations on the subjects.
+Halldórsson travelled widely to research art, to China, various countries in Europe, and the United States.
+In New Mexico he encountered Navajo people and observed the art of sandpainting, which he later applied in his own art practice.

-His selection of works from 1978 to date combines disparate elements from the worlds of fantasy, myth and everyday experience.
-His artwork often contains mythical and magical entities as much of his practice revolves around North-European mythology and Nordic mythology.
-He has gathered information about historical pagan European calendars and myths associated with different parts of the year, which has been the basis for some of his works.
+His selection of works from 1978 to 2024 combined disparate elements from the worlds of fantasy, myth and everyday experience.
+His artwork often contained mythical and magical entities as much of his practice revolved around North-European mythology and Nordic mythology.
+He gathered information about historical pagan European calendars and myths associated with different parts of the year, which formed the basis for some of his works.

 One of his most famous works is the Arctic Henge (Heimskautsgerðið), a series of circles and basalt columns that began its construction in 2004 at the village Raufarhöfn in northeastern Iceland.
 It has a diameter of 52 meters, functioning as a pagan calendar with numerous references to Norse mythology particularly the Dvergatal of the Poetic Edda.

 Yggdrasil Divination Deck

-Among his latest work are his illustrations for the Yggdrasil Divination Deck. that he worked on with his daughter Gunnhildur Hauksdóttir and which draws from Norse mythology.
+Among his notable works are his illustrations for the Yggdrasil Divination Deck. that he worked on with his daughter Gunnhildur Hauksdóttir and which draws from Norse mythology.
 It was published in 2019 by Llewellyn Worldwide.